How to Install Videomass on Ubuntu 24.04 and 22.04

 sudo apt remove videomass -y

-Then clean up the automatic dependencies that were only needed for the Videomass GUI.
+Then clean up the automatic dependencies that were only needed for the Videomass GUI or downloader support.

 sudo apt autoremove -y